Kazade/wagtail/README.md

 The virtualenv will serve as the environment of a test project, a django application that will run wagtail-gae.

 4. Run `pip install -e .[testing,docs] -U` in wagtail-gae project root.
+You may have to escape `[` and `]` in some shells.
 This will install wagtail-gae into your virtualenv but instead of copying the source files into your virtualenv's `sitepackages` directory will install a symlink to current directory.
 This means changes to wagtail-gae will have immediate effect when you use wagtail in your virtualenv.
 Dependencies to generate docs and run tests are also installed.
 5. Run `npm install` to install the wagtail admin frontend dependencies.
 6. Run `npm run build` to build frontend assets.
 7. `cd` out of `wagtail-gae` and create a directory under your workspace for a test project.